Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

-Natural History of the Catfish
+Natural History and Etymology of the Catfish

 Catfish are a group of bottom-feeding fish that are found in freshwater habitats and coastal regions on and around every continent in the world except Antarctica.

 Although catfish can generally be found in faster-flowing rivers and streams, some catfish species have adapted to reservoirs, shallow salt water, and underground caves.

 Catfish are most easily identified by their flattened broad heads and the long whisker-like barbs that protrude from the mouth of most species of catfish.
 The long barbs of the catfish contain the taste buds of the catfish.
 The fish use the barbs to smell and therefore sense what there is to eat (and to hide from) in the surrounding waters.

 There are nearly 3,000 known species of catfish in the world, but there may be as many as 4,500, as many are found in areas where there is little or no human contact.
 This article discusses three species North American sportsmen seek out: the channel catfish, the blue catfish, and the flathead catfish.

 One of the greatest catfish rivers in North America, the Red River, flows from the U.S. into Canada.
 Originating at the confluence of the Bois de Sioux and Otter Tail rivers between Minnesota and North Dakota, it flows northward through the Red River Valley, forming the border of Minnesota and North Dakota and continuing into Manitoba, Canada.
 It empties into Lake Winnipeg through the vast deltaic wetland known as Netley Marsh.
 Its waters then join the Nelson River and ultimately flow into the Hudson Bay.
 In the US, it is often called the Red River of the North to distinguish it from the Red River that is a tributary of the Atchafalaya River, between Texas and Oklahoma.